Claims Q&A With Kevin Quinley – Claim Auditing Discoveries

 Claim Auditing Questions . . .

-There are two that we see the most which heavily affect the outcome of a WC file.
-Those two are Immediate First Contact and Poor Communications.
-Often we see where an adjuster writes the injured employee, employer, and treating physician a form letter and then documents that there was immediate three point contact.
+There are two that we see the most that heavily affect the outcome of a WC file.
+Those two are Immediate First Contact and Poor Communication.
+Often we see where an adjuster writes the injured employee, employer, and treating physician a form letter and then documents that there was immediate three-point contact.
 Talking with the employer, doctor, and employee about their WC claim ASAP is a great way to start the proper communications in the file.

 The other related area is adjusters working the file, but not making any contacts with all or at least some of the parties involved.
 Good communication is the main job of the adjuster.
 If this is not done as shown by a trend by an adjuster or by a TPA/Carrier, we become very concerned.

 What are the most common findings or observations during claim auditing?
-See previous question.
+See the previous question.

 How should claims people prepare for an audit before undergoing one?